isc-projects/bind9/doc/notes/notes-9.18.28.rst

   connected TCP IPv4/IPv6 clients were not properly adjusted in certain failure scenarios.
 This has been fixed. :gl:`#4742`

+- Some servers which couldn't be reached due EHOSTDOWN or ENETDOWN conditions were incorrectly prioritized during server selection.
+  These are now properly handled as unreachable. :gl:`#4736`

 Known Issues
 ~~~~~~~~~~~~